nhurstknight/revive/README.md

 ## Future features
 I spent a significant chunk of time working on the back-end and I would like to continue to build out the front-end utilising some of the features such as:
 - User profile:
-  - User profile image
+  - User profile image.
-  - View my posts
+  - View my posts.
-  - View my messages
+  - View my messages.
-  - Delete an item
+  - Delete an item.
 - Improve the front-end UI by adding features such as modals.

 I would also like to add features such as: